Pinocchio: The Series: Setting

-This version tells a story of an extremely gullible, naive and morally confused wooden doll/marionette brought to life by a mystical turquoise-haired fairy.
+This version tells a story of an extremely gullible, naive and morally confused wooden doll/marionette brought to life by a mystical Fairy with Turquoise Hair.
 Pinocchio (Mock) is characterized as having many character faults which he must learn to overcome in order to be worthy of being granted humanity.
 Some of these character faults include selfishness, sarcasm, insensitivity, indolence, obstinacy, dupability, self-pity, over-trusting, gullibility, stupidity, disobedience, compulsive lying, arrogance, greed, cowardice, recklessness, pettiness, cruelty, foolishness and an inability to learn from mistakes.
 For example, during the fifth episode, "What is a Heart", Pinocchio actually resorts to committing attempted murder to acquire a child's heart because he thinks it will help him become a real boy.

 Throughout the entire series Pinocchio (Mock), partly due to his own delinquency and repetitive disobedience, must undergo other costly ordeals of hardship and pain in which he is continuously tormented.
 In the tenth episode, "When my nose gets longer", Pinocchio is forcefully adopted by a Nobleman and becomes a Prince, whereupon he becomes so corrupted with wealth and privileges that he becomes extremely cruel to his servants and charges about his adopted father's estates on horseback, randomly riding down any person who gets in his way, whilst laughing at the terror, indignity and danger inflicted upon others for his personal amusement.
 Pinocchio is of course severely punished by the blue fairy for these acts of utter selfishness who makes his nose turn into a small tree.
 Pinocchio is consequently disowned and cast out naked into the wilderness by his adopted father who can not stop laughing at him as he is dragged away crying out in vain for mercy.
 The episode ends with a forlorn Pinocchio weeping as he fumbles through the castle's surrounding undergrowth, naked and cold because his ex-adopted father has taken away his expensive attire.
 There are clearly illustrated scratches etched into the wood of his body from the surrounding vegetation.
 The subsequent episode sees Pinocchio transform into a small tree with a face and with roots fixed deep into the soil so that he can no longer move.
 He is eventually found by a wood cutter who chops him down and sells him as a novelty singing tree.

 The cultural backdrop of these episodes seem to suggest an alpine region during the mid to late 19th century, only with an added mythical theme which includes creatures such as vampires, fairies, witches, dragons, demons and mermaids as well as talking animals and not to mention of course a living puppet.
-Such backdrops could include countries in Europe such as Switzerland, Transylvania, Tyrol, Austro-Hungary or even the Papal States or the Alps regions of Northern Italy.
+Such backdrops indicates 19th century areas in Catholic Europe such as Austro-Hungarian Monarchy, Swiss Confederacy, early Kingdom of Italy or even the Papal States.
+But most indicate the story is set in the Alps regions of Northern Italy.